-My experience of the eight day youth conference was very different from others except for the fact that the slope of the curve went upwards to the right similar to that of the others in the graph eventually and that goes without saying because otherwise I won’t be writing this.
+My experience of the eight day Youth Conference was very different from others except for the fact that the slope of the curve went upwards to the right similar to that of the others in the graph eventually, and that goes without saying because otherwise I won’t be writing this.

-I attended the youth conference after finishing 12th standard while I was taking a gap year to explore and to decide what to do with my life.
-I can say that I have been raised up with values.
+I attended the Youth Conference after finishing 12th standard while I was taking a gap year to explore and to decide what to do with my life.
+I can say that I have been brought up with values.
 So, when I came to LMAD I felt like these are the core basic things… Do you even have to formally learn such things?!!
 I wondered where the heck had I come.
 It felt like a total waste!
-I was miserable for the entire week as there was nothing that I was not familiar with and I could hardly relate with a few people as most of them were going through realizations and the whole package which comes with that but not a single thing moved within me.. because of which I started doubting myself whether I am normal or not.
+I was miserable for the entire week as there was nothing that I was not familiar with and I could hardly relate with a few people as most of them were going through realizations and the whole package which comes with that but not a single thing moved within me, because of which I started doubting myself whether I am normal or not.

 But a few months later I realized that this was not exactly the case.
-After 12th I was considering Social Work as what I would like to pursue.
-One afternoon during YC, Bhisham, one of the mentors, shared with me that don’t just look at what the world needs but do what you love to do.
+After 12th I was considering Social Work as a field of work that I wanted to pursue.
+One afternoon during theYouth Conference, Bhisham - one of the volunteers, shared with me that I shouldn't just look at what the world needs but do what I love to do.
 This made me feel all the more miserable.
-I had also heard this thing before but this time it struck me hard, went deep inside and perhaps gave a kick start to deeper reflections –contemplations, regrets, anxiety, hatred towards parents and especially towards myself… It eventually led me to mild clinical depression for some months.
+I had also heard this thing before but this time it struck me hard, went deep inside and perhaps gave a kick start to deeper reflections –contemplations, regrets, anxiety, hatred towards parents and especially towards mysel.
+It eventually led me to mild clinical depression for some months.
 But now I’m grateful for it.
 I realized that the values which I uphold are learned from my parents and others and that it was not original, in the sense that there was nothing of my own.
 I really felt bad about it back then.